andrewGhazi/malacoda/cran-comments.md

   barcodes (9:132)
   gRNAs (9:151)

-This is a resubmission of this package (my first) after the first submission was rejected do to some URL formatting problems.
+This is a resubmission of this package (my first) after the first submission was rejected do to some initial problems.

 The words CRISPR, MPRA, barcodes, and gRNAs are all spelled correctly.
 These seem to be false positives from the spell-checker.